Light and Crisp Teriyaki Chicken Salad

 In a small saucepan over medium heat bring the brown sugar, mirin and soy sauce to a boil, stirring until the sugar dissolves.
 Reduce the heat to low and simmer, stirring occasionally, until the sauce has thickened and reduced, about 30 minutes.
 Remove from heat and let cool.
 It can be made up to 2 weeks ahead of time and refrigerated in an airtight container.

-Place the chicken thighs and half of the teriyaki sauce into a large re-salable plastic bag.
-Refrigerate for at least an hour and up to overnight.
-Then remove the chicken from the marinade.
-Heat a large nonstick skillet to medium high.
-Add the chicken thighs to the pan and cook until completely cooked through, about 4 minutes on each side.
+Remove the chicken from the marinade.
+Heat a large nonstick skillet to medium, add the vegetable oil and heat through.
+Working in batches if needed, add the chicken thighs to the pan and cook until completely cooked through, about 4 minutes on each side, lowering the heat if the teriyaki sauce begins to caramelize too fast.
 Remove and slice the thighs and sprinkle with the sesame seeds.

 In a large salad bowl toss together the romaine, chow mein noodles, sprouts, green onion, sesame oil and rice vinegar.
 Top the salad with the teriyaki chicken and drizzle with 2 tablespoons of the remaining sauce teriyaki sauce.

-How to Serve Crispy Teriyaki Chicken Salad
+How to Serve Teriyaki Chicken Salad

-• On the Side: Offer extra teriyaki dressing or spicy mayo for drizzling.
+- On the Side: Offer extra teriyaki dressing or spicy mayo for drizzling.

-• Pairings: Pair with jasmine rice or steamed edamame for a complete meal.
+- Pairings: Pair with jasmine rice or steamed edamame for a complete meal.

-How to Store Crispy Teriyaki Chicken Salad
+How to Store Teriyaki Chicken Salad

-• Refrigerator: Store chicken and salad components separately in airtight containers for up to 3 days.
+- Refrigerator: Store chicken and salad components separately in airtight containers for up to 3 days.

-• Make-Ahead: Prep the dressing and chop vegetables ahead of time.
+- Make-Ahead: Prep the dressing and chop vegetables ahead of time.

-• Reheating: Warm chicken in the oven or air fryer before adding to fresh greens.
+- Reheating: Warm chicken in the oven or air fryer before adding to fresh greens.

 FAQ – Frequently Asked Questions